codescout/codescout-runner/README.md

 # codescout-runner

-Executes project code analysis and submit result to Code Scout
+Application to generate code analysis reports and submit to Code Scout.

 ## Overview